pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

  * `OnLowMemory`: _VoidFunction, default=empty_.
 The application is low on memory, free memory if possible.
  * `OnPause`: _VoidFunction, default=empty_.
 The application is about to enter the background.
  * `OnResume`: _VoidFunction, default=empty_.
 The application is has come to foreground and is now interactive.

- _Note: these events are handled only with SDL backend._

 ----